kocsissandor85/workout-timer/README.md

-# react-es6-starter-kit
+# workout-timer

-A simple starter kit for your React project.
+Simple workout timer for keeping track of your reps and isometric holds.

 ### Gulp commands